 “A Project Manager, properly trained and with a sistematic vision has a higher chance of facing successfully the challenge of the “liquid modernity” that Bauman defined and this concept, moved to the organisational universe means working in higher levels of complexity and uncertainty”Rafael Lostado, Director at the Project Management Masters at the European University in Spain

-The report shows that one in three projects don’t meet their objectives, due to that loss of productivity.
-43% of them is related to budget, but 48% of them related to time deadlines.
+The report shows that one in three projects don’t meet their objectives.
+This lack of results is due to that loss of productivity in the workplace.
+43% of those objectives not met are related to budget and 48% of them are related to time deadlines.

-Dr Lostado explains how this could be solved by implementing Project management roles in the organisation¡ons’ organigram.
-“This profile has the vision of the project and puts right in the middle to the client.
-This vision has the classic skills, leadership, communication, negotiation, problem solving and the knowledge of technical solutions that help to execute a project”
+Dr Lostado, explained how this could be solved by implementing PM roles in the organisations’ organigram.
+“This profile has project’s vision and puts the client right in the middle.
+This role requires the classic skills, leadership, communication, negotiation, problem solving and the knowledge of technical solutions that help to execute a project”

-The context of the current market needs more immediate results from professionals.
-Quality becomes more important especially in front of the clients.
+The current market demands more inmediate solutions and results from professionals.
+Therefore, quality becomes more important especially in front of clients.